typestack/typedi/README.md

 Then you can call `Container.get(SomeClass)` from anywhere in your application and you'll always have the same instance of `SomeClass`.

-In your class's constructor you always recieve as a last argument a container which you can use to get other dependencies.
+In your class's constructor you always receive as a last argument a container which you can use to get other dependencies.

 ```javascript
 class BeanFactory {